rfabbri/vxd/README.txt

 ### Migrating code across the separate layers and repositories

 All is well under the sun, until code starts being modified in one version of a library and gets out of sync with the others.
+Not to mention that each repository can have multiple git branches in addition to layers.

+#### Can we improve the following scenario?

+_"Here, try our new vision system, all you have to do is use VXL branch D, VXD branch X and Internal branch Y, do a back flip, set all these CMake variables exactly as I say, and use the same operating system, with the same installed libraries.
+To make your VXL-based code available to us, there's this little README in VXD..."_

+Syncronizing code is crucial in order to work collaboratively at different levels, as well as for consolidating versions done by a single person for higher quality and scalability.
 Moving code from one layer (or any sub-layering) to a more strict layer is called "promoting" code, and is key in the VXL approach to code quality and maintenance.
+Git helps merging between branches, although this can get messy if care is not taken.
+However, Git does not automate syncing between layers across different repositories, although it helps organize things.
 Questions arise:

 1. How are we to keep track of code changes in a feasible way, if separate